Suzy Branning

-Suzy Branning (originally known as Sue) is a fictional character from the BBC One soap opera EastEnders, played by Julie Christian-Young for a brief appearance in 1996, and Maggie O'Neill in 2008, who began filming in May that year, and she appeared from 8 July to 26 December 2008.
+Suzy Branning (originally known as Sue) is a fictional character from the BBC One soap opera EastEnders.
+She was played by Julie Christian-Young for a brief appearance in April 1996, and Maggie O'Neill in 2008.
+O'Neill began filming in May that year, and she appeared as Suzy from 8 July to 26 December 2008.
+Soon after her reintroduction in 2008, Suzy begins a relationship with Phil Mitchell (Steve McFadden) and enters into a rivalry with Phil's other love interest Shirley Carter (Linda Henry).
+She schemes to con Phil out of his money, and after her intentions are discovered, Suzy leaves Walford.